openstack/tacker/doc/source/user/coordinate_api_client_in_coordinatevnf_script.rst

          - 0..1
          - The token endpoint from which the access token can be obtained.
+       * - \>>> paramsOauth2ClientCert
+         - 0..1
+         - Parameters for authentication/authorization using
+           authType ``OAUTH2_CLIENT_CERT``.
+       * - >>>> clientId
+         - 1
+         - Client identifier to be used in the access token request of the OAuth 2.0 client credentials grant type.
+       * - >>>> certificateRef
+         - 1
+         - Fingerprint of the client certificate.
+           The hash function shall use SHA256 or higher.
+       * - >>>>> type
+         - 1
+         - The type of the fingerprint.
+Permitted values:

+           * ``x5t#S256``: The SHA-256 thumbprint of the X.509 certificate
+             as defined in section 4.1.8 of IETF RFC 7515.
+       * - >>>>> value
+         - 1
+         - The fingerprint value as defined by the type.
+       * - >>>> tokenEndpoint
+         - 1
+         - The token endpoint from which the access token can be obtained.
        * - >> coordination_server_param
          - 0..1
          - Information to access coordination server.
            It is required when using coordinateVNF script which calling Coordination API.
+       * - >> timeout
+         - 0..1
+         - Timeout seconds for resending requests to Coordination API.
        * - > new_vnfc_param
          - 0..1
          - New VNFC connection information.